XDflight/bbr3-debs/README.md

     - Running `sysctl net.ipv4.tcp_fastopen` should give you `3` (if configured).
     - Running `sysctl net.ipv4.tcp_ecn` should give you `1` (if configured).
 1. Yay!
 Your system is now fully configured with BBR v3.

-### Update
-You can follow the same instructions above to update your kernel.
+1. You may update the kernel using the same instructions above.